 If that's the case, we've compiled a special free report for investors called "Secure Your Future With 9 Rock-Solid Dividend Stocks," which uncovers several other juicy income opportunities.
 The report is 100% free, but it won't be around forever, so click here to access it now.

 Want to see how well (or not so well) the stocks in this series are performing?
 Follow the newTrackPoisedToCAPS account.

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Hasbro and Mattel.
+Motley Fool newsletter services have recommended buying shares of Hasbro, Mattel, and Disney, as well as creating a bear put spread position in Mattel.
+The Fool owns shares of Disney.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.